API Best Practices

 Rate limits for authentication requests

-Authentication requests like refresh token exchange should not exeed 20 req/sec for any application or account.
+Authentication requests like refresh token exchange should not exceed 20 req/sec for any application or account.
 Above this rate may result in an application being throttled or blocked.